-- Please submit the current organization chart(s) for the Service Center with positions and classifications listed. - In addition, please provide an organization chart displaying the Service Center's position in the Department's overall structure. - If the Service Center's role or authority changed in 2020, please briefly describe the change and list the associated legislation, regulation, all plan letter, or similar policy. - Are there any other issues to be noted that could affect 2020 data findings or trending comparisons?
-(E.g., Changes to protocols or standards due to COVID-19, reduced Service Center staffing or hours, etc.)
+- Please submit the current organization chart(s) for the Service Center with positions and classifications listed. - In addition, please provide an organization chart displaying the Service Center's position in the Department's overall structure. - If the Service Center's role or authority changed in 2022, please briefly describe the change and list the associated legislation, regulation, all plan letter, or similar policy. - Are there any other issues to be noted that could affect 2022 data findings or trending comparisons?
+(E.g., Changes to protocols or standards, reduced Service Center staffing or hours, etc.)